-The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO 12100:2010, Safety of machinery - General principles for design - Risk assessment and risk reduction adequate risk reduction risk reduction that is at least in accordance with legal requirements, taking into consideration the current state of the art
+ISO 12100:2010, Safety of machinery - General principles for design - Risk assessment and risk reduction